syseleven/grav-docs-metakube/pages/03.Tutorials/02.create-a-cluster/default.en.md

 ![Overview of cluster settings with opened SSH key dropdown](image_cluster-settings_05.png)

 When you click on next, you will see a summary and the cluster creation will start if you confirm.
-You will be forwarded to the creation overview on confirmation, to see your new cluster being deployed
+You will be forwarded to the creation overview to see your new cluster being deployed

 ![Final overview of cluster settings](image_cluster-settings_06.png)
 ![Cluster details in creation state](image_cluster-details_01.png)

 After all master components are ready, your cluster will create the configured amount of worker nodes in your SysEleven Stack tenant.
 Fully created nodes will be marked with a green dot, pending ones with a yellow circle.
-You should [download the kubeconfig](../06.download-the-kubeconfig/default.en.md) now, to be able to use `kubectl` with your cluster.
+You should [download the kubeconfig](../06.download-the-kubeconfig/default.en.md) now to be able to use `kubectl` with your cluster.
 After all nodes are created you can use `kubectl` to view and check the status of the created nodes

 ```bash